columbia-digital-literacy/lessonslearned/lean startup approach to building an MVP.md

 4. Physical Protoyping - get some samples of the products and sample them out.
 5. Kickstarter campagin/video - create an explainer video to generate interest and raise capital to begin the work.

-You can learn more about this from the bbok "The Lean Start Up by Eric Ries": http://www.amazon.com/The-Lean-Startup-Entrepreneurs-Continuous/dp/0307887898
+You can learn more about this from the book "The Lean Start Up by Eric Ries": http://www.amazon.com/The-Lean-Startup-Entrepreneurs-Continuous/dp/0307887898

 ![Image of Book]